GOMC-WSU/Workshop/NVT_GEMC/methylCyclohexane/T_480K/README.txt

-# Run the GOMC simulation in NVT for 2 million steps.
-Using restart features of
+# Run the GOMC simulation in NVT for 1 million steps.
-# GOMC to start the simulation from previous simulation at 120 K
-# Assuming that GOMC base directory was cloned in your Desktop:
+# Assuming that GOMC base directory was cloned in your home direcotry:

-~/Desktop/GOMC/bin/GOMC_CPU_GEMC argon_GEMC.conf > output_argon.log &
+~/Code/GOMC/bin/GOMC_CPU_GEMC mC6cycle_GEMC.conf > output_mC6cycle.log &

 # You can monitor the simulation by running the following command:

-tail -f output_argon.log
+tail -f output_mC6cycle.log

 # Wait until simulation finished, then exit command by typing "ctrl C"